Hawaii Insurance Continuing Education

-Hawaii 24 Hour Life & Health Package
+Hawaii 24 Hour Life & Health Package with Ethics

 This package provides all 24 hours of CE that you need!
 This course will review key concepts and principles of Life and Health insurance.
 In addition to 21 hours of general life and health content, this course includes 3 hours of ethics, and the mandatory exam.

-Hawaii 24 Hour Property & Casualty Review
+Hawaii 24 Hour Property and Casualty Package with Ethics

 This course applies to producers in the P and C line of insurance, and provides all 24 hours of CE that you need!
 This course will review key concepts and principles of Property and Casualty insurance.
 In addition to 21 hours of general Property and Casualty information, this course includes 3 hours of Ethics and the mandatory exam.

-Hawaii 10 Hour Life & Health CE
+Hawaii 10 Hour Life and Health Review

-Hawaii 11 Hour Property & Casualty CE
+Hawaii 11 Hour Property and Casualty Review

-This course is designed to meet the continuing education requirements for Hawaii insurance agents.
+This course is designed to help meet the continuing education requirements for Hawaii insurance agents.
 It addresses topics in Property and Casualty Insurance such as commercial coverage, commercial auto, coverage for business owners, workers' compensation insurance, and more.